GreyKeenan/dukesup/index.md

 Your goal is to take the opponent's FIEF.

-Throughout the game, you play your cards to the table in runs and sets.
+Throughout the game, you play cards to the table in runs and sets.
-You can take the opponent's cards by playing them to the table in the same way.
+You can take the opponent's cards by playing them in the same way.
 Once someone's FIEF is taken, the game ends, and the player who played the most cards wins.